-By nine, she’s dressed: Banana Republic shirt and pants, hair curled, perfume modestly spritzed.
+By nine, she’s dressed: Banana Republic, hair curled, perfume modestly spritzed.
 She wears pink lipstick.
 Her nails are sharp, acrylic, also pink.
 She’ll ask us how we’re doing, what our plans are, and she’ll tap tap tap her fingers on the counter while she restlessly vacuums the floor – which still hosts the perfect vacuum lines from the morning before – and refolds the blankets that were not unfolded in the first place.

 She apologizes for the mess.

 She sits in the front row of the movie theatre and eats a bag of popcorn and most of her Snickers before falling asleep halfway through the opening credits.
 Jane, even within the clutches of an accidental nap, folds her hands politely across her lap and keeps her neck straight.
-She mutters to herself, softly, dreaming of something apparently more entertaining than the movie we just paid twenty bucks to watch.
 She’ll wake up at a loud moment and say, irritably, that the film makes no sense before eating the last of her Snickers and falling asleep once more.

-It’s 4pm by now: time for The Price is Right, a book, and another nap.
-When she wakes, she’ll get unready for the day, slip back into her robe (pink) and a pair of slippers (pink).
+It’s 4pm by now: Time for The Price is Right, a book, and another nap.
+When she wakes, she’ll get unready for the day, slip back into her robe and a pair of slippers.

-I’ll look at her in this lamplight, in her perfect sliver of the world, and think – quietly, so as to not make it too real – how much I’m going to miss her; how strangely empty this house and life will seem without her presence, silent and unobtrusive as it is.
-When you move to a big city and can no longer see the stars, you don’t notice it for the first year or so; the loss isn’t sharp because, well, your mind is otherwise occupied with life’s mini inconveniences, the practicalities of daily survival: rent and such.
-Until one night, maybe when you’re feeling particularly lost or confused or a friend has said something hurtful, and you look up for that old familiar guidance to see that the sky is instead empty.
-How cutting the loss is then, how black is all seems.
-It becomes impossible to take walks thereafter without searching to see if maybe you were wrong.
+I’ll look at her in this lamplight, in her perfectly manicured sliver of the world, and think – quietly, so as to not make it too real – how much I am going to miss her; how strangely empty life will seem without her presence, silent and unobtrusive as it is.
+When you move to a big city and can no longer see the stars, you don’t notice it for the first year or so.
+I suppose the loss isn’t sharp because, well, your mind is otherwise occupied with life’s mini inconveniences, the practicalities of daily survival -- rent and such.
+Until one night, maybe when you’re feeling particularly lost or confused or a friend has said something hurtful, and you look up for that old familiar guidance to see that the sky is empty.
+How cutting the loss is then.
+It becomes impossible to take walks thereafter without searching to see if maybe you were mistaken.

 Sometime on an April Sunday in 2018, my mom called.
-I was away on a work trip deep in the beautiful woods of New Jersey.
-She told me Grandma Jane was sick, and that she was ready, so if my sister and I wanted to see her, we’d better hurry.
+I was away on a work trip deep in the woods of New Jersey.
+She said Grandma Jane was sick, and that she was ready, so if my sister and I wanted to see her, we’d better hurry.
 Without any consideration, we caught the next flight out of LaGuardia.

 Thank god.
 I would’ve melted into the floor had I been on my own.